 - Click Admin.

-- Click User Management in the ACCOUNT, PROPERTY, or VIEW column.
+- Click User Management in the Account or Property column.

 Four permissions are available that you can apply singly or in combination:

-Parent permissions are inherited by default (account > property > view).
-For example, when you set permissions for a user at the account level, that user then has those same permissions for all the properties and views in that account.
+Parent permissions are inherited by default (account > property).
+For example, when you set permissions for a user at the account level, that user then has those same permissions for all the properties in that account.

 Permissions set for a child supercede permissions set for the parent.

 To see which users have which permissions, you have a couple of options.
-From the User Management page at the account, property, or view level:
+From the User Management page at the account or property level: